You know it’s the first sign of Rhubarb Season – maybe you call it “Spring” – when a New Rhubarb recipe shows up! Rhubarb Crumble Cheesecake Bars!

 Prepare the Crust/Crumble:

-- Into a medium bowl, add the softened butter, flour, oats, brown sugar, salt, until crumbly.
+- Into a medium bowl, add the softened butter, flour, oats, brown sugar, salt, and mix with a spoon or your hands, until crumbly.

 - Pour half of the mixture into the prepared pan, pressing down with your hands until the bottom of the pan is evenly covered all the way to the corners.
 Add the sliced almonds to the crumble that remains in the bowl and combine.